2023 Student Awards

 Payment & Refunds

 Entry fees vary.
-Check the categories kit for entry fees.
+Check the 2023 Student Awards Categories Kit for entry fees.
 Some or all of the entries can be paid for at any given time – just select which entries to pay.
 Once an entry is paid it is officially in the competition and cannot be modified.

 We only accept cheque, or direct deposit in special circumstances.
 These cases must be pre-approved.
 Contact email@example.com with your request.